Lunjie/BSE_Template_Portfolio/index.md

-Voice Controlled Robot
+# Voice Controlled Robot
-This will serve as a brief description of your project.
-Limit this to three sentences because it can become overly long at that point.
-This copy should draw the user in and make she/him want to read more.
+This is the voice controlled Robot.
+It should be controlled using your voice and an app that you make.
 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|
 | Lunjie Wang | Newark Memorial High School | Electrical Engineering | Incoming Senior